Maccabi Tel Aviv B.C.: 1977 FIBA European Champions Cup: "We are on the map!"

 The year 1977 was the apex of the Cold War, and the Soviet Union was boycotting Israel.
 In the first round of the FIBA European Champions Cup (EuroLeague) Maccabi Tel Aviv defeated Real Madrid, 94–85.
-In the second round, it beat BC Brno, Czechoslovakian League, for the first time, 91–76, on 15 February 1977.
+In the second round, it beat BC Brno, Czechoslovak League, for the first time, 91–76, on 15 February 1977.

 In the FIBA European Champions Cup semifinals, Maccabi Tel Aviv was matched against CSKA Moscow – the Red Army team.
-CSKA Moscow was a powerhouse.
+CSKA Moscow were considered a sporting powerhouse.
 The Soviet Army team had won the prior USSR League championship.
 Six of its players had played on the Soviet national team that had defeated the United States in the 1972 Summer Olympics, and their captain was Sergei Belov.
 And the Communists were well known for using sports to glorify what they billed as their supremacy over the West.

 The Soviet Union had broken off diplomatic relations with Israel a decade earlier, and politically and militarily backed Israel's Arab enemies.
 For political reasons, therefore, CSKA Moscow refused to play in Tel Aviv.
 And the Soviets also refused to grant visas to the Israelis, to allow them to come play in Moscow.
 In the end, Maccabi Tel Aviv's "home game" was played in the small, neutral town of Virton, Belgium.